Manresa, Spain

 Circular connections

-Manresa works with a lot of business-focused project to bring its circular aims to its citizens.
-The city's main asset is the collaboration with local stakeholders, universities and research teams, and Eurecat (technology centre).
-Furthermore, Manresa is member of the Executive Council of Eurotowns, a medium-sized European city network committed with the promotion of circular economy at local level.
-Finally, the city also participates in the Global Goals for Cities URBACT network, composed by 19 European cities, aiming to localize the SDGs and to develop local strategies of sustainability, including the promotion of the circular economy and the prevention and management of waste (SDGs 9, 11 and 12).
+Manresa also works with several business-focused projects to bring its circular aims to its citizens.
+The city's main asset is the collaboration with local stakeholders, universities and research teams, as Eurecat (technology centre).
+Furthermore, Manresa is a member of the Executive Council of Eurotowns, a medium-sized European city network committed to the promotion of the circular economy at the local level.